 Error recovery of Burke & Fisher is composed of three phases.
-Phase one treats simple corrections.
-Phase two treats correction made by scope recovery.
-In phase three, the correction is made by removing a piece of program code in conjunction with insertion, deletion or substitution of a terminal symbol.
+The first one treats simple corrections.
+The second one treats correction made by scope recovery.
+In the third phase, the correction is made by removing a piece of program code in conjunction with insertion, deletion or substitution of a terminal symbol.
 Before beginning each phase, a copy of the contents of PS is saved into the scratch stack PE.